Torso of Adele

 This "piece", following the example of the fragments from his collection of antiques, is sufficient unto itself.
 When Rodin removed some of the limbs from his figures, it was to concentrate on the essential and to strengthen their power of expression.

-The symbol and description "Reproduction - musée Rodin" guarantee the authenticity of the sculpture reproduction.
+The seal and the mention “Reproduction - Musée Rodin” guarantee the quality and origin of the sculpture reproduction.

 Dimension: H. 16.8 ; W. 47.5 ; D. 19.6 cm

-Weight: about 7 kilos.
+Weight: about 7 kg

-Material: resin with bronze patina
+Material: resin with hand-made bronze patina